 Messrs.
 Zarumba and Granovsky propose a third option, an Average-and-Excess-Demand (AED) allocator, based on a single annual NCP for each tariff code.
 The standard computation of the AED allocator is fairly simple.
-It is just the sum of the following two computations:

-the class share of excess demand (peak minus average) $\times$ (1 - system load factor).
+It is just the sum of the following two computations:48 class share of average demand (which is the same as its share of energy use) × system load factor, plus the class share of excess demand (peak minus average) \times (1 - system load factor).

 The AED supposedly reflects energy use, since average load for each class is just annual energy requirement divided by the number of hours (8,760 in a non-leap year).
-But adding in the excess portion of the allocator (computed as class peak minus class average load), with the weighting of the average and excess portions, result in an allocator that is actually very close to the NCP allocator.
+But adding in the excess portion of the allocator (computed as class peak minus class average load), with the weighting of the average and excess portions, result in an allocator that is actually very close to the NCP allocator.49